twiz-/split-analytics/README.md

 We still need to revisit serviing different pages for split testing but that 3rd item I want to improve just a bit.
 I want to be able to click an IP adress then see the different pages that ip address visited chronologically.
 This gives me some idea of that visitors journey through the web app and when they decided to stop.

+####Seeing visitor click paths

 This is easy enough so let's create another simple view.
 First in your routes add something like

 `get '/a/analytics_dashboard/visitor_journey', to: 'analytics_events#visitor_journey', as:  'visitor_journey'`

+(please choose better names)

-Then, back in your controller make that `visitor_journey` method you're refrencing in the routes file.
+Then, back in your controller make that `visitor_journey` action you're refrencing in the routes file.

 ```ruby
 class AnalyticsEventsController < ApplicationController